This entry is dedicated to the Heintz and Kaufman manufacturing business.

 Farnsworth had been financed by George Everson and in 1926 moved from Salt Lake City to San Francisco with his new bride and started to develop his all-electric television set, a concept he must have described to Everson.
 Farnsworth's patent no. 1,733,980 (filed Jan.7, 1927) for a "Television System" was granted Aug.
 26, 1930.
 Everson became director of the UC Berkeley Radiation Laboratory where Ernest Lawrence was a key physicist in the development of the Cyclotron.
 Lawrence would later claim to have developed a black-and-white television prior to Farnsworth and in 1948 he introduced Farnsworth to his boss while working on his dream of color television.
 The SF Bay Area would become the place where color television became entangled with large corporate efforts to get patents issued that would meet FCC requirements, thus enabling the new technology to be sold to consumers.
 The complex history of this is well documented here.

-Ralph Heintz demonstrated an interesting device designed by Philo Farnsworth, a "Tube without a filament or grid!" and it seems unrealistic to be able to deliver much power with any reasonable efficiency, but it was claimed to work.
+Ralph Heintz demonstrated an interesting device designed by Philo Farnsworth, a "Tube without a filament or grid!" and it was actually the first working example of Multipactoring, a phenomenon that is of important concern in today's high power rf used for accelerators, communications etc. since uncontrolled multipactoring can cause failure in those devices.
 A picture of Heintz demonstrating the device to Dr. Frederic Terman and others is shown on the cover of the Oct.
 1934 Radio and Shortwave Experimental Magazine, any copyright is acknowledged.

 Heintz and Farnsworth both used Donald K. Lippincott as their patent attorney.
 Farnsworth is the father of the television video tube, despite losing a patent battle with Zworkin who had the backing of RCA and claimed he invented television.